web-platform-dx/baseline-browser-mapping/README.md

 `baseline-browser-mapping` exposes arrays of browsers compatible with Baseline Widely available and specified Baseline year feature sets.
 You can use `baseline-browser-mapping` to help you determine minimum browser version support for your chosen Baseline feature set.

-## Prerequisites

-To use this package, you'll need:

-- Node.js (a supported [current, active LTS, or maintenance LTS release](https://nodejs.org/en/about/previous-releases))

 ## Install for local development

 To install the package, run: